OsamaBodiaf/expert-system-shell/README.md

-Rule-based Expert System Shell, implementing both Forward and Backward Chaining.
+Rule-based expert system shell, implementing both forward and backward chaining.

-It was a university project, created from scratch by @OsamaBodiaf
+This was a university project, developed from scratch by @OsamaBodiaf